Adults in the Room

 Adults in the Room (Ενήλικοι στην αίθουσα) is a 2019 French-Greek political film directed by Costa-Gavras.
 It is based on the book Adults in the Room: My Battle with Europe's Deep Establishment by Yanis Varoufakis about the 2015 Greek bailout.
 It is Gavras' first feature film that was shot in Greece.

 Plot

-In 2015, following Syriza's victory in the 2015 Greek legislative election, Minister of Finance Yánis Varoufákis is tasked by Prime Minister Aléxis Tsípras to negotiate a new deal on the memorandum of understanding signed by previous government with the Troika in order to avoid facing another inevitable debt crisis in the country months later.
-However, throughout successive meetings of the Eurogroup, Varoufákis's proposals are only met with flat refusals from the Troika.
-With constant threats from the European institution of an eviction of Greece from the Eurozone if their demands are not met, Greek PM Aléxis Tsípras is forced to sign the MoU, going against the 62% of the population that rejected the bailouts by voting "No" in the 2015 Greek bailout referendum.
-Yánis Varoufákis then resigned, five months after taking the office.
+In 2015, following Syriza's victory in that year's Greek parliamentary election, Minister of Finance Yanis Varoufakis is tasked by Prime Minister Alexis Tsipras to negotiate a new deal on the memorandum of understanding signed by previous government with the Troika in order to avoid facing another inevitable debt crisis in the country months later.
+However, throughout successive meetings of the Eurogroup, Varoufakis' proposals are only met with flat refusals from the Troika.
+With constant threats from the European institution of an eviction of Greece from the Eurozone if their demands are not met, Tsipras is forced to sign the MoU, going against the 62% of the population that rejected the bailouts by voting "No" in the 2015 Greek bailout referendum.
+Varoufakis then resigns, five months after taking office.